Your guide to business credit scores, how they work and how they can affect you

 Continue reading to learn how credit scores can impact your business credit and what you can do to improve your business credit report.

-Many businesses need credit to access loans, overdrafts, and other borrowings.
-However, their business credit scores are a major factor in their ability to get credit.
+Many businesses need credit to access loans, overdrafts, and other borrowings; however, their business credit scores are a significant factor in their ability to get credit.

 The business credit score measures the financial health of a business.

-It assigns a score to reflect the company’s financial health much in the same way as a personal credit score shows your personal finances.
+It assigns a score to reflect the company’s financial health, much like a credit score shows your personal finances.

 How do you check your credit score for business?

-Different credit agencies will be used by different lenders, so it is a good idea to compare your credit scores across multiple companies.
+Different lenders will use different credit agencies, so comparing your credit scores across multiple companies is a good idea.
 Experian uses a numerical scale to indicate creditworthiness.

-Businesses are given a credit rating of 0 to 100.
-100 is the lowest risk.
-Creditsafe uses a similar rating system.
-Its business score indicates the likelihood that a company will become insolvent within the next 12 months.
+Businesses are given a credit rating of 0 to 100, with 100 being the lowest risk.
+Its business score indicates the likelihood of a company becoming insolvent within the next 12 months.
 A score of zero is very likely, while 100 is very unlikely.

 - To be the owner of the company that you are researching.